AzukiLife/azuki_library/README.md

 if NeoLib then
     --[[
         If your system need to load certain files first, add them like this in preload table.
-        You can comment local preload... and also remove the third arguement of Initialize call You can load anything from client to server, file will load properly ]]
+        You can load anything from client to server, file will load properly ]]
     local preload = {